taiping-z/zengtaiping.github.io/publications.md

 ### 2017
 - **[Front.
 Neurobo.]
 Cognitive Mapping Based on Conjunctive Representations of Space and Movement** <br >
-**Taiping Zeng**, Bailu Si, “Cognitive Mapping Based on Conjunctive Representations of Space and Movement” Frontiers in Neurorobotics.
-(Accepted)
+**Taiping Zeng**, and Bailu Si.
+"Cognitive Mapping Based on Conjunctive Representations of Space and Movement."
+Frontiers in Neurorobotics 11 (2017): 61. https://doi.org/10.3389/fnbot.2017.00061

 - **[Poster & Talk] Cold Spring Harbor Francis Crick Symposium** <br >
 Francis Crick Symposium – Transforming Neurosciences: Questions & Experiments, May, 8 to 12, 2017, “Neurobiologically Inspired Bayesian Integration of Sensory and Movement Information for Robot Navigation”.